neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/keeping_state.md

 }
 ```

-You can read the [value](../werkbank/ValueContainer/value.html) of the [ValueContainer](../werkbank/ValueContainer-class.html) only inside the returned [WidgetBuilder](https://api.flutter.dev/flutter/widgets/WidgetBuilder.html).
+You can read the [value](../werkbank/ValueContainer/value.html) of the [ValueContainer](../werkbank/ValueContainer-class.html) inside the returned [WidgetBuilder](https://api.flutter.dev/flutter/widgets/WidgetBuilder.html).
 Unlike with immutable states, you cannot reassign the value of a [ValueContainer](../werkbank/ValueContainer-class.html) later.
 You can only mutate the contained value.
 Mutating the contained value will not trigger a rebuild of the use case.